-3. Write your name in bold in a text size which is larger than the body text of the resume.
+3. Write your name in bold in a text size which is larger than the body text of the resume and position it as the header or title of the page.

-4. Your mailing address, telephone number and e-mail address should not be larger or in bold.
-Use professional e-mail addresses for example, email@example.com.
+4. Your contact information should include your telephone number and e-mail address.
+Use professional e-mail addresses that include your name, for example, email@example.com.
 Avoid e-mail addresses such as firstname.lastname@example.org.

 5. Write section titles with a bold font.

 6. If you include an objective on your resume, it is important to tailor it to match the job you are applying for.
-The most effective objective is the one which is specific about the position and type of employment desired.
+The most effective objective is the one that is specific about the position and type of skills required for the position.

 8. Your resume should not be longer than 2 pages unless you have more than 10 years of experience.

-9. List everything (employment, certifications, education, internships, and activities) in reverse chronological order i.e. Last job mentioned first.
+9. List everything (employment, certifications, education, internships, and activities) in reverse chronological order i.e. the most recent job listed first.

-11. In the employment / experience section, do not only list duties.
+11. In the employment/experience section, do not only list duties unless they are technical skills not directly notated in the position's title.
 Include and highlight specific achievements that present a comprehensive picture of your marketability.

 12. Use the present tense of verbs to explain duties in your current employment and the past tense when describing duties from past employments.

 14. List additional languages in which you are fluent.
-If you have travelled or lived in different countries, include that information too.
+If you have traveled or lived in different countries, include that information too.

 15. List your GPA only if it is 3.0 or above.

-16. List your awards and scholarships in the bottom of the page.
+16. List your awards and scholarships at the bottom of the page.

-18. Include computer skills, for instance MS Word, Excel, systems, languages, programs, and databases.
+18. Include computer skills, for instance, MS Word, Excel, systems, coding languages, popular industry software programs, and databases.

 19. If you are an entry-level applicant with no experience or changing your career, a functional or skills-based resume will more effective.

-21. Eliminate hobbies or interests section and religion or ethnic background unless they would be appropriate to job.
+21. Eliminate hobbies or interests section and religion or ethnic background unless they would be appropriate to the job based on industry.

 23. Do not rely only on an automatic spell check of MS Word or other software.
 It sometimes does not detect typing errors and mistakes in capital words.
 Instead, check your resume manually and have it proofread by your family member or acquaintance.